Some links in this post may be affiliate links

 One sign of an overcrowded fern is wilting leaves.
 Failure to repot an overcrowded fern can result in death of the plant.

-You can also be divide the Boston Fern into several sections during repotting and pot the sections individually to propagate new plants.
+You may also be divide the fern into several sections during repotting and pot the sections individually to propagate new plants.

 Boston Fern (Nephrolepis exaltata 'Bostoniensis') propagation can be done by division at the beginning of the growing season.
 It can also be propagated from spores but they are difficult to grow.